soap-bubble/web/deployment/README.md

 docker login docker.soapbubble.online:5000
 ```

-Then apply the credentials to the kubernetes:
+Then apply the credentials to the kubernetes (note with rancher you can also add to the registry panel):
 ```
 kubectl create secret generic regcred \
     --from-file=.dockerconfigjson=$HOME/.docker/config.json \